-The newly developed Accelerated Bachelor’s/Master’s (ABM) program in PETE affords highly qualified undergraduate students the opportunity to work towards B.S. and M.S. degrees simultaneously through early enrollment in graduate courses and credit-sharing across programs of study.
+The newly developed Accelerated Bachelor’s/Master’s (ABM) program in PETE affords highly qualified undergraduate students the opportunity to work toward B.S. and M.S. degrees simultaneously through early enrollment in graduate courses and credit-sharing across programs of study.
 This accelerated approach makes graduate study more cost-effective in that students can earn both degrees in fewer credits and semesters.
 The benefits of ABM program enrollment include tuition savings, improved personal marketability, enhanced networking opportunities, and the potential for higher starting salary.

 Continuation in the program